qinnzou/Zero-Shot-Hashing/README.md

 This is the source code of Transductive Zero-Shot Hashing For Multi-Label Image Retrieval.
 We provide the codes, the partitioning of the datasets, and the pretrained models on between Nuswide and Voc.

-Zou Q, Cao L, Zhang Z, Chen L, and Wang S, Transductive Zero-Shot Hashing For Multi-Label Image Retrieval, Under review, 2020.
+Zou Q, Cao L, Zhang Z, Chen L, and Wang S, Transductive Zero-Shot Hashing For Multilabel Image Retrieval, IEEE Transactions on Neural Networks and Learning Systems, DOI: 10.1109/tnnls.2020.3043298, Dec 2020.

 ## Download: